 Used after a signal name to identify an active-low signal (such as USBP0#)

-(NxnX) When used in the description of a component, N indicates component type, xn are the relative coordinates of its location on the D845BG and D845PT boards, and X is the instance of the particular part at that general location.
-For example, J5J1 is a connector, located at 5J.
-It is the first connector in the 5J area.
+(NxnX) When used in the description of a component, N indicates component type, xn are t coordinates of its location on the Desktop Boards D845EBG2 and D845EPT2, and 2 instance of the particular part at that general location.
+For example, J5J1 is a connector in the 5J area.

 GB Gigabyte (1,073,741,824 bytes)

 GB/sec Gigabytes per second

 KB Kilobyte (1024 bytes)

 Kbit Kilobit (1024 bits)

 kbits/sec 1000 bits per second

 MB Megabyte (1,048,576 bytes)

 MB/sec Megabytes per second

 Mbit Megabit (1,048,576 bits)

 Mbit/sec Megabits per second

 xxh An address or data value ending with a lowercase h indicates a hexadecimal value.

 x.x V Volts.
 Voltages are DC unless otherwise specified.

 † This symbol is used to indicate third-party brands and names that are the property of their respective owners.